rayalan/binary-adages/content/pages/profile-interview-answers.md

 One VP wrote this about a successful project shipped that, had it gone wrong, could have critically damaged the company's reputation:

 _"Thank you for leading the such-n-such[^such] project with attention to detail while always understanding and moving toward the vision!
-Your commitment to excellence has infiltrated the team and their desire to serve our members and their co-workers is exemplary.
+Your commitment to excellence has infiltrated the team, and their desire to serve our members and their co-workers is exemplary.
 Thank you for leading and delivering a better such-n-such solution."_

 [^such]: Project-specific details anonymized.